leocavalcante/observable_state/README.md

 **That is it!
 You're ready to Rock! 🎸**

-`ObservableModel` has no dependency at all with any Flutter APIs, so you can Unit test your Model using Plain-old `test` package.
+`Observable` has no dependency at all with any Flutter APIs, so you can Unit test your Model using Plain-old `test` package.
 And you can test your Widgets using a Mock or a real state without any hassle.

 Check out the [example directory](example) for a complete example with Asyncs, Services and Dependency Injection.